sammcj/smcleod/_posts/2016-07-11-lets-try-android-in-2016.md

 ### The Good

 - Hardware wise the OP3 felt like it was design with more care than any other Android phone I'd spent any fair amount of time.
-- USB-C conectivity is great to see on a phone, it feels right at home on the device and opens a world of oppertunities for accessories assuming the OS supports them.
+- USB-C connectivity is great to see on a phone, it feels right at home on the device and opens a world of opportunities for accessories assuming the OS supports them.

 ### The Bad